rodrigoangeloni/sptracker/README.md

 > in the AC mods went also down.
 If you want to take over the project I am open to reference the
 > fork in the main page here on RD, such that users are guided to your page.

-So I have setup a [GitHub repo](https://github.com/docwilco/sptracker) to work on this project, and allow others to easily collaborate.
-Feel free to file issues and do pull requests.
+So Rodrigo Angeloni has taken over the project to enhance and modernize it, with a focus on:
+- Adding Orange Pi / ARM32 support for embedded deployments
+- Improving the build system and documentation
+- Adding automated deployment tools
+- Performance optimizations

+You can find this enhanced version at https://github.com/rodrigoangeloni/sptracker and collaborate through issues and pull requests.

 # Getting started